Homemade, gooey-in-the-middle, Easter eggs anyone?

 - Place the moulds in the freezer to set, then, in a small bowl, combine all of the other ingredients except the turmeric.
 Stir together well until completely smooth.

-- Scoop out approx. 1/3 of this mixture into another bowl, and add in the turmeric, stirring to combine.
+- Scoop out approximately 1/3 of this mixture into another bowl, and add in the turmeric, stirring to combine.

-- Once the chocolate has set, remove the moulds from the freezer and add a small amount (approx. 1 teaspoon or a little more) of the white crème to each chocolate mould, filling each about 1/3 of the way.
+- Once the chocolate has set, remove the moulds from the freezer and add a small amount (around one teaspoon or a little more) of the white crème to each chocolate mould, filling each about 1/3 of the way.

 - Add a small dollop of yellow “yolk” to each egg, aiming to get as close to the middle as you can.